HanaOuerghemmi/holbertonschool-printf/README.md

 # Holbertonschool-printf
 ## _printf:

-In our First Holberton school group project pair programing we work on making our own printf, We make it From 0 to 100 by using VS CODE and VIM.
+In our First Holberton school group project pair programing we work on making our own `_printf`, We make it From 0 to 100 by using VS CODE and VIM.

 ## Description:

 `_printf` is a custom implementation of the C programming function printf.
 Similar to the printf (3) - Prints formatted data to stdout
-(a reformuler)

 Printf() function is often used to our program to do formatted output.
 All variants of printf function use the same formatting techniques.
 There is a string that specifies the layouts of output is call format specifier.

 ## Function prototype
 ```{r mon_bloc, echo = FALSE, WARNING = TRUE}